terra-money/docs/docs/protocol/money-market/README.md

 \text{aTerraExchangeRate} = \frac{\text{liquidity} + \text{liabilities}}{\text{aTerraSupply}}
 $$

-where $$\text{liquidity}$$ and $$\text{liabilities}$$ each refer to the amount of deposited stablecoins that are yet to be lent out, and the interest-accrued amount of lent out stablecoins.
+where $\text{liquidity}$ and $\text{liabilities}$ each refer to the amount of deposited stablecoins that are yet to be lent out, and the interest-accrued amount of lent out stablecoins.

 #### Yield Reserve Collection

 Every epoch, rewards of deposited bAsset collaterals are collected by the money market.
 Claimed bAsset rewards, which are likely to be in a non-stablecoin denomination, are converted to Terra stablecoins and stockpiled separately in the market's **yield reserve** pool.&#x20;

 This process can only be triggered at most once in a 3-hour period.
 Markets wait for bAsset rewards to be transferred to the Terra blockchain as reward claims of bAssets (excluding bLuna) involve a cross-chain transaction.
-Auxiliary operations such as [ANC emission rate readjustment](deposit-rate-subsidization.md#borrower-anc-incentives) and [yield reserve distribution](deposit-rate-subsidization.md#direct-subsidization) are also conducted during this time.
+Auxiliary operations such as [ANC emission rate readjustment](./deposit-rate-subsidization.md#borrower-anc-incentives) and [yield reserve distribution](./deposit-rate-subsidization.md#direct-subsidization) are also conducted during this time.